mmcbrien3/mmcbrien.com/IDEAS.md

 - Update how background stars are added and have them move in random, non-uniform directions
 - Work on rivers length blog
 - Add bad computer opponent to chess game
+- Add fade in / fade out on "I am a Software Engineer" text